timboudreau/shutesburybroadband/broadbandFaq.md

  - Allows Shutesbury residents to start internet-based businesses
  - Connects Shutesbury residents to the rest of the world in a way they are not now
  - Increases the value of our homes - many home buyers will not consider a property that does not have broadband
+ - Makes quality-of-life enhancing services such as [Telehelp](http://www.ncbi.nlm.nih.gov/pubmed/7694919) available to citizens of Shutesbury

 ### The Situation Today